mhucka/template/README.md

 ## License

-This software is Copyright (C) 2023–2024, by Michael Hucka and the California Institute of Technology (Pasadena, California, USA).
-This software is freely distributed under a 3-clause BSD type license.
+This software is Copyright (C) 2024 by Michael Hucka.
+This software is freely distributed under the terms of the MIT License.
 Please see the [LICENSE](LICENSE) file for more information.

-## Authors and history

-In this section, list the authors and contributors to your software project.
-Adding additional notes here about the history of the project can make it more interesting and compelling.
-This is also a place where you can acknowledge other contributions to the work and the use of other people's software or tools.

 ## Acknowledgments

-This work is a personal project developed by the author, using computing facilities and other resources of the [California Institute of Technology Library](https://www.library.caltech.edu).
+[... fill in ...]